iotaledger/IOTA-2.0-Research-Specifications/1-3 Data Processing.md

 * **Autopeering Request Port:** The port responsible for the packets needed to nodes to use the Autopeering mechanism and decide who to connect to in the Nodes Network.
 * **Gossip Port:** The port responsible for the exchange of messages and notifications between neighbor nodes.
 * **FPC Voting Port:** The port nodes will use to send and receive FPC votes.
-* **Message Creation Port:** the port where Users will be able to send tarnsactions to nodes to create their messages.
+* **Message Creation Port:** the port where Users will be able to send transactions to nodes to create their messages.
 * **Finality Inquiry Port:** the port where both Users and Nodes will be able to check the status of their transaction.

 The following message data sets will be used in the processes: